Nicotine for Long COVID update December 21, 2024:

 13. Lee J, Vernon SD, Jeys P, Ali W, Campos A, Unutmaz D, Yellman B, Bateman L: Hemodynamics during the 10-minute NASA Lean Test: evidence of circulatory decompensation in a subset of ME/CFS patients.
 J Transl Med 2020, 18(1):314.

-Treatment of Long COVID and ME/CFS with Ketotifen (Zaldiar®)
+Treatment of Long COVID and ME/CFS with Ketotifen (Zaditen®)

 Introduction

-Long COVID and myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) are among the most disabling chronic conditions worldwide, significantly impacting the quality of life for millions of people [1].
-Although the precise mechanisms underlying these conditions are not fully understood, recent research points to a possible role of mast cell activation [2,3].
-Mast cells play an essential role in the immune system [4], and when excessively or uncontrollably activated, they can cause a wide range of symptoms, such as allergy-like reactions, chronic fatigue, and neurological complaints [3].
-As seen in MCAS, the instability of mast cells is an irreversible process with complex consequences, possibly due to the wide range of mediators that mast cells can produce [5].
-Mast cell activation is often triggered by an infection but may also result from other trauma, such as surgery or cancer.
+Long COVID and myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) are among the most debilitating chronic conditions worldwide and have a significant impact on the quality of life for millions of people [1].
+Although the precise mechanisms behind these conditions are not yet fully understood, recent studies point to the potential role of mast cell activation [2, 3].
+Mast cells are essential in the immune system [4,5] and can, upon excessive or uncontrolled activation, cause a wide range of symptoms, such as allergy-like reactions, chronic fatigue, and neurological complaints [3].
+The mast cell instability, as seen in mast cell activation syndrome (MCAS), is an irreversible process with complex consequences.
+The large number of mediators that mast cells can produce may play a role in this [6].
+Mast cell activation is often triggered by an infection but can also result from other traumas, such as surgery or cancer [5].

-The similarity of symptoms between Long COVID, ME/CFS, and MCAS [12] led to a treatment proposal for patients consulting the Long COVID clinic or ME/CFS medical center, based on common MCAS treatments.
+The similarity between the symptoms of Long COVID, ME/CFS, and the symptoms of MCAS [14] prompted us to propose a treatment for patients consulting at the Long COVID clinic or the ME/CFS medical center commonly used for MCAS [15].
 This report describes the initial findings on the effectiveness and tolerability of ketotifen in Long COVID and ME/CFS.

 Methods

-This retrospective evaluation investigated the effectiveness of ketotifen in treating Long COVID and ME/CFS.
+This retrospective evaluation investigated whether ketotifen is effective in treating Long COVID and ME/CFS.

-Patients visiting the Long COVID clinic or ME/CFS center were informed about the possibility of being treated with a histamine receptor 1 antagonist at a dosage commonly used for MCAS treatment.
+Patients consulting the Long COVID clinic or ME/CFS center were informed about the possibility of treatment with a histamine receptor 1 antagonist at a dose commonly used in MCAS treatment.

-The treatment was preceded by a combination of standardized questionnaires, anamnesis, and functional tests to document the diagnosis and symptoms of the patients, as is standard practice in these centers.
+Before treatment, a routine combination of standardized questionnaires, medical history, and functional tests were performed to document the diagnosis and symptoms of the patients, as per usual practice in both centers.

-1. Screening and Baseline Measurements: Patients underwent a comprehensive interview about their medical history, focusing on fatigue, pain, cognitive functions, and quality of life.
+1. Screening and Baseline Measurements: Patients underwent a comprehensive medical history focused on fatigue, pain, cognitive functions, and quality of life via video consultations.

 2. Questionnaires: All patients completed the following questionnaires: